 But is this really beneficial to our children or have we just fallen for marketing hype?
 Have we elevated the iPad as a modern idol in which we place our trust and future hopes?

 Some schools are giving iPads to young children aged 10 for use at school, supposedly under "strict" teacher supervision and with "rigorous" protective practices in place.
 How dependable is this though?
-Some are additionally giving iPads to 14 year olds to use at school and then to take home with absolutely unrestricted internet access outside of the school, either expecting that the children will use them maturely and wisely or that parents will be on top of things at home.
+Some are additionally giving iPads to 14 year olds (and younger) to use at school and then to take home with absolutely unrestricted internet access outside of the school, either expecting that the children will use them maturely and wisely or that parents will be on top of things at home.

 Children are not mature enough, wise enough or disciplined enough to have devices which will open up our increasingly dark internet world to them with no restrictions.
 They will be tempted to use them inappropriately and rather than be an aid to their education they will just become a major distraction with music videos, games, social media use and pornography stealing their study time and potentially much of their young lives.

-Busy or naïve parents will not police their children's use of these devices and are unwittingly losing their children who are being enslaved by gaming, social media and pornography through either increasingly pornographic and homosexual promoting music videos or through the torrent of free and easily found pornography which saturates the internet.
+Busy or naïve teachers and parents will not police their children's use of these devices and are unwittingly losing their children who are being enslaved by gaming, social media and pornography through either increasingly pornographic and homosexual promoting music videos or through the torrent of free and easily found pornography which saturates the internet.

 It is possibly naïve of us to think they will use them wisely when even many adults cannot control their own internet use, or that parents will be able to monitor the use of these devices by their children.
 We have literally invited the world into their young lives to convert them to our dark culture and drive a wedge between parent and child.